Saturday Night's Alright for Fighting: Composition and recording

 The song, which showcases the guitar playing of Davey Johnstone, with lyrics by Bernie Taupin and music by John, is written in the key of G mixolydian alternating with C mixolydian on the chorus.
 It is one of John's harder-rocking songs (similar to "Grow Some Funk of Your Own" and "The Bitch Is Back"), with a sound echoing bands such as the Who and the Rolling Stones.

-It was the only song recorded during Elton and the band's time in Jamaica, where they had initially planned to record the album, but was never used due to the poor quality of the recording equipment.
-John described it as sounding like "it had been recorded on the worst transistor radio".
+It was the only song that John and his band recorded in Jamaica, where they had initially planned to record the album, but was never used due to the poor quality of the recording equipment.
+John described it as sounding like "it had been recorded on the worst transistor radio."
 The experience prompted the band to return to France to finish the album.

 "Saturday" is one of the most aggressive and lively rock inspired tracks ever recorded by John.
 It features energetic, rapid-fire piano playing reminiscent of Jerry Lee Lewis.
 The song was one of the few John-Taupin songs that Elton said was not a "typical piano number".
 According to John's recollection in Elizabeth Rosenthal's His Song: The Musical Journey of Elton John, it may have been written on the piano at first, but the song ended up being recorded somewhat in reverse to the normal way he records, with the band putting their tracks down, and Elton overdubbing his piano afterward.
 (John's typical process was to either record the piano first or play along with the band.)
 Elton called the song "hard to record".

 Apart from his lyrical contributions, in the Eagle Vision documentary, Classic Albums: Goodbye Yellow Brick Road, Taupin said that a lot of the power of the song comes from the chords, adding it also features what he called one of the greatest "strident, blistering guitar chords ever created" in rock and roll.